seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Clown**
 She is not well; but yet she has her health: she's
 very merry; but yet she is not well: but thanks be
-given, she's very well and wants nothing i', the
+given, she's very well and wants nothing i' the
 world; but yet she is not well.

 **HELENA**